corrode/corrode.github.io/content/blog/compile-time-invariants.md

 This does indeed look like it solves our problem!
 However, it only does so superficially.
+There's a nifty bug hiding in disguise.

-Since we return an ordinary `Vec`, the information that there is at least one element is lost and the invariant is *not* enforced by the type system later on.
+Since we return an ordinary `Vec`, the information that there must be at least one element is not a part of the type and the invariant will *not* be enforced by the type system later on.
+We only handle the case where we construct the vector, but not when we use it.

-Nothing keeps us from passing an empty vector to a function that requires at least one element, so we would still need our `brokers.is_empty()` runtime check from above.
+Nothing keeps us from passing an empty vector to a function that requires at least one element.
+As a result, we would still need our `brokers.is_empty()` runtime check from above.
+Dolorous.

-We haven't gained much.
+All of the hard work was for naught.

-Can we do better?
+But, can we do better?

-## Variant 2: Implementing a `Vec1` type
+## Second Try: Implementing a `Vec1` type

 The trick is to create a new type, `Vec1`, that behaves like an ordinary `Vec`, but encapsulates the knowledge we just gained about our input.